abumusasakib/ekyc/README.md

 ### App Flow

-1. **Customer selects the document type** (Customer Photo, NID Front, NID Back, or Signature).
+1. **Customer captures 4 images one by one** (Customer Photo, NID Front, NID Back, or Signature).
-2. **The camera is opened** for the user to capture the selected document.
+2. **The camera is opened** for the user to capture the images one by one.
 3. **Captured images are previewed** and saved.
-4. **Once all documents are captured**, the user can proceed to the next step for submission.
+4. **Once all images are captured**, the user can proceed to the next step for submission.

 ## Build and Run Setup